MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

 ## Update the GitHub action with secret environment variables

-The Computer Vision key and endpoint are in the repository's secrets collection but are not in the GitHub action yet.
+The Computer Vision key and endpoint are in the repository's secrets collection but aren't in the GitHub action yet.
 This step adds the key and endpoint to the action.

 1. Pull down the changes made from creating the Azure resource, to get the GitHub action file.